Qarabağ FK: Stadium

-The club have previously used Guzanli Olympic Stadium, which is situated in Quzanlı, the most populous municipality in the Agdam Rayon of Nagorno-Karabakh, Azerbaijan.
-The Imarat Stadium which was club's original home stadium was destroyed as a result of artillery attacks from Armenian military forces during the First Nagorno-Karabakh War.
+The club has previously used Guzanli Olympic Stadium, which is situated in Quzanlı, the most populous municipality in the Agdam Rayon of Nagorno-Karabakh, Azerbaijan.
+The Imarat Stadium which was the club's original home stadium, was destroyed as a result of artillery attacks from Armenian military forces during the First Nagorno-Karabakh War.

-In 2012, the construction of a new football stadium Azersun Arena was announced, which was opened in June 2015.
-Azersun Arena is a multi-use football stadium in Surakhani settlement of Baku, Azerbaijan.
+In 2012, the construction of a new football stadium, Azersun Arena was announced, which was opened in June 2015.
+Azersun Arena is a multi-use football stadium in the Surakhani settlement of Baku, Azerbaijan.
 It is currently used as the club's Azerbaijan Premier League home stadium and holds 5,800 people.

 The Baku Olympic Stadium and Tofiq Bahramov Republican Stadium is used for UEFA Champions League and UEFA Europa League games, where the record attendance for Qarabağ occurred on 27 September 2017, in a UEFA Champions League group stage match attended by 67,200 fans against Roma.

-On 21 December 2023, Qarabağ played the 2023–24 Azerbaijan Cup match against MOIK Baku at Khankendi Stadium, Khankendi, making it the first match played in Karabakh Economic Region after the end of the Second Nagorno-Karabakh War.
+On 21 December 2023, Qarabağ played the 2023–24 Azerbaijan Cup match against MOIK Baku at Khankendi Stadium, Khankendi, making it the first match played in the Karabakh Economic Region after the end of the Second Nagorno-Karabakh War.

 Supporters

 Although a large part of Qarabağ's support is drawn from the local Aghdam population, they remain immensely well supported in the rest of Azerbaijan.
 This is mainly due to their being the only team to represent the war-torn Nagorno-Karabakh region in the league.
 The club draws support from the half a million Azerbaijani internally displaced people.
-In recent years, thanks to achievements on the pitch, the club has been involved in special youth projects enforcing stability and development in the IDP settlements near the border of Nagorno-Karabakh.
+Recently, thanks to achievements on the pitch, the club has been involved in special youth projects enforcing stability and development in the IDP settlements near the border of Nagorno-Karabakh.

 The club has a few supporting groups such as Imarat, Qarabağ Ordusu, Boys Qarabağ, and Ladies of Qarabağ.
 These groups often receive free tickets to Qarabağ's games, which helps Karabakh to have more support from fans.

 Crest and colours

 Qarabağ's away shirt for the 2018–19 campaign.

 The crest on the club emblem is the symbol of the Karabakh.
 It is produced by English designers and based on the Karabakh horse.
-The horse stems from the club's nickname "The Horsemen"; although it was included on club programmes and scarves earlier, the crest was not displayed on the shirt until 2004.
+The horse stems from the club's nickname "The Horsemen"; although it was included on club programs and scarves earlier, the crest was not displayed on the shirt until 2004.
 After Gurban Gurbanov's appointment, Qarabağ's attractive style of play led fans to call the team "Qafqazın Barselonası" ("Barcelona of The Caucasus"), which plays upon Barcelona's success in Europe.
 The club is sometimes called "Qaçqın Klub" ("The Refugee Club") after its conservative position on the Nagorno-Karabakh conflict and refugee problem in Azerbaijan.

 Shirt sponsors and kit manufacturers

-Qarabağ's traditional kit alludes to the club's location in Nagorno-Karabakh with the black and white representing light and darkness respectively.
-The club's kits are manufactured by Adidas and sponsored by Azersun, a Baku-based food producing company.
+Qarabağ's traditional kit alludes to the club's location in Nagorno-Karabakh with the black and white representing light and darkness, respectively.
+The club's kits are manufactured by Adidas and sponsored by Azersun, a Baku-based food-producing company.